The Employment Law Review: New Zealand

 Employment law in New Zealand provides for both statutory trial periods and probationary periods.

 Trial periods allow an employer to dismiss an employee within the first 90 days of employment for any business or performance-related reason.
 The employee subject to a valid trial period will be prevented from raising a personal grievance (legal claim) in relation to the termination of employment.
-Trial periods are only available to employers with fewer than 20 employees and must be agreed in writing prior to the employee commencing employment.11
+Trial periods are available only to employers with fewer than 20 employees and must be agreed in writing prior to the employee commencing employment.5

 Probationary periods may be used by employers of any size and provide the framework for an employer to respond to performance concerns in respect of new employees or employees in a new role.
 Unlike with 90-day trial periods, if employment is terminated within a probationary period, the employee remains entitled to bring a personal grievance in relation to the termination.